-Modern sublimation printers make the millions of calculations necessary to determine how much of each of these colors to be applied to the paper or substraite.
+Modern sublimation printers make the millions of calculations necessary to determine how much of each of these colors to be applied to the paper or substrate.
 Thanks to technology, all of this happens within the blink of an eye.

 For most of our 4CP printing, we use sublimation printing.
 Without getting too technical, a mirror image of your design gets rendered onto paper, then the paper is placed tightly against the product receiving the imprint.
 Add some heat, and this allows the printed image to transfer from the paper to the product.